HenniAb/Resto-sass/README.md

 **Resto - HTML5 and Sass Website**

-Resto is a one page HTML5 and Sass website template best for restaurant.
+Resto is a one page HTML5 and SCSS website template best for restaurant.

 Resto website template (one page : Home page) is built on HTML5 and CSS3 Sass.